Leader-board/Wikimedia-statistics/Working with the global dataset.md

 So suppose you are fine with that.
 Then importing the CSV is pretty easy - the legacy import wizard is often a better choice as that directly imports the CSV to the spreadsheet rather than the "modern" method of creating a "connection".
 With that, Excel ate up to ~30 GB at times, and stayed at around 15 GB otherwise.
 Importing is quick (but then you have the row limit).

 Once you're done with that, some analysis can be done pretty easily.
 Load Analytics ToolPak.
 Then O(*n*) based operations can be done in a reasonable amount of time (for instance, descriptive statistics on *n* columns).
 However, trying to perform O(*n*<sup>2</sup>) operations (such as trying to compute the covariance matrix for *n* columns) is not worth it for larger values of *n*.
 The main issue is that Analytics ToolPak is single-threaded.
+Also remember to save the file as .xlsb (binary) - it will use up less space (~1.5 GB from my testing).

 <b>What about Access?</b> In theory it would have allowed me to get rid of the row limit of Excel, but Access has a 2 GB file limit which made it pointless...